npm/npm/doc/cli/npm-audit.md

 your project to your default registry and asks for a report of known vulnerabilities.
 The report returned includes instructions on how to act on this information.

+## PARAMETERS

+ `--no-color` prints the output without using any colors

+ `--parseable` prints a plain text result, separated by tab characters, allowing for future reuse in scripting or command line post processing, like for example, selecting some of the columns printed: `npm audit --parseable --no-color | awk -F $'\t' '{print $1,$4}'`

 ## CONTENT SUBMITTED